RCJacH/RCJacH.github.io/content/post/RCMTheory/counterpoint/counterpoint-introduction.md

 So let's prepare our battle field.
 Grab a pen and pieces of staff paper - ***Gasp*** WHAT IS THAT?
 *Sign* or a notation software...
-You know I used to use notation software when learning counterpoint initially, but because it does everything for you, accidentals, interval check, ease of editing, you are not doing the work yourself, which means you are not progressing as you should be.
+You know I used to use notation software when learning counterpoint initially, but because it does everything for you, accidentals, interval checking, ease of editing, you are not doing the work yourself, which means you are not progressing as much as you should be.
 I aced my exams, but had to relearn everything after graduation.

 So grab a pen and some staff paper.